fbpx

 • 4 nights accommodation at The Ceilidh Place in the small fishing village of Ullapool.
 Each client will have their own single room, unless a twin or double room is requested.

-• The services of Colin Prior, who will work closely with each group member throughout the holiday, helping you develop your photographic skills.
+• The services of photographer and trip guide, Colin Prior, who will work closely with each group member throughout the holiday, helping you develop your photographic skills, as well as take care of all necessary logistics.

 Green Graded 1-3

 Green graded walking holidays are suitable for active travellers who are reasonably fit and enjoy moderate hikes.
 We walk at a comfortable pace and you can expect to be out for 5-6 hours a day.
-The terrain will be mostly good paths and hill trails but these can still be muddy and rough in places.
+The terrain will consist mostly of good paths and hill trails, but these can still be muddy and rough in some places.
 Some hikes may involve an ascent up to a max of approx 1,500 feet / 450m.
-Distances will be typically 8-10km but there may be the odd slightly longer day.
+Distances will typically be 8-10km, but there may be an odd slightly longer day.
 Daily hike details are available in the itinerary.

 Travel – Arrival and Departure Read More

-For advice on getting to and from Scotland please our travel advice page on our website:
+For advice on getting to and from Scotland, please our travel advice FAQ page on our website.

 If you would like to use your own vehicle on the trip please get in touch with our team to discuss.

-Colin Prior is one of Britain’s leading landscape photographers.
+Colin Prior is one of the UK’s leading landscape photographers.
 His spectacular panoramic images capture the beauty and eternal quality of the world’s wild places, especially those of his own native Scotland.

 He brings to his work a strong personal vision combined with supreme technical mastery of his chosen medium.
 Each photograph uniquely captures fleeting moments of nature that will never repeat themselves.